AaltoSciComp/scicomp-docs/triton/apps/conda.rst

 conda will **automatically retreive the correct version of CUDA toolkit**.

-In other cases one can use an environment file like this :download:`cuda-env.yml </triton/examples/cuda/cuda-env.yml>`:
+In other cases one can use an environment file like this:

 .. literalinclude:: /triton/examples/cuda/cuda-env.yml
    :language: yaml